Controlled Trials (PUBH5206)

 UNIT OF STUDY

 This unit introduces the principles underpinning the design and conduct of high quality clinical trials to generate good evidence for health care decision making.
 The topics include clinical trial design, randomization, sample size, measures of treatment effect, methodological issues, trial protocols, and ethical principles.
 The unit is delivered over 2 full days via formal lectures followed by practical sessions.
-Lecture notes will be provided.
+The unit may also be completed online.

 Further unit of study information